Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class Review: The old lounge at Athens International Airport

 There is a brand new Aegean Airlines Business Class Lounge in Athens, and it’s beautiful.
-After the security control, you will find it close to Gate B 13.
+After security control, you will find it close to Gate B13.
 Then, all you have to do is present your boarding pass at the reception.
 Since this is a Star Alliance lounge, you’ll usually find many travelers during rush hours, but there is always enough space for everyone.
 You can find more info about the company’s lounges here.

 There is also a stand offering a selection of newspapers, but most are in Greek.
 The only English options are a short version of the New York Times (in collaboration with the Greek newspaper Kathimerini) and Blue, Aegean’s in-flight magazine.
-You can get a copy for free -but you will also find it onboard.
+You can get a copy for free, but you will also find it onboard.

 Last but not least, the lounge has free Wi-Fi and a couple of desktop computers.
 Overall, this is a typical Star Alliance Lounge, and its brand-newness means that you’ll have a pleasant stay there.